 Choosing the right Internet service is important.
 Like, super important.
 We use the Internet for pretty much everything.
 With all the different options that are out there, it can be difficult to figure out which service is right for you.
 You’ve probably heard of a little thing called satellite Internet.
 As the name implies, the service uses space satellites to connect you to the Internet.
 You’ll get a dish installed on or near your home, and that dish will transmit data to communication hub and to satellites over 20,000 miles up in orbit.
 Cool stuff.
 But, is it the right choice for you?
 Here are the top reasons to go with high speed Satellite internet service.

 Go outside and look around.
 Is the tallest thing in your city skyline the local church steeple?
 Then, you might be a good candidate for satellite Internet service.
 If your hometown population is one, you might be a good candidate for satellite Internet (seriously, there is a town in Wyoming with a population of one)!
 People who live in rural areas tend to have very limited options when it comes to service providers.

 Cable Internet, for instance, is only available where cable lines have been installed.
 Obviously.
-In many cases, that excludes rural our-offers and small towns.
+In many cases, that excludes rural locations and small towns.
 The cool thing about satellite Internet is that it is available practically everywhere.
 All you need really is the sky above.

 If you are unsure which providers are available in your area, be sure to use our handy tool to search for service.